brefphp/aws-lambda-layers/README.md

 > **Note**
 > If automated tests fail, you can test layers manually using Docker.
 Check out [the README in `tests/`](tests/README.md).

+### Uploading layers

-Finally, you can also build everything _and_ upload Lambda layers to your AWS account (requirements: `make`, Docker and the AWS CLI).
-You will need to set up local AWS credentials (set `AWS_PROFILE` if you want to use a specific profile).
+You can build everything _and_ upload Lambda layers to your AWS account.
+You will need to set up local AWS credentials.
+The following environment variables are recognized:

+- `AWS_PROFILE` (optional): an AWS profile to use (instead of the default one).
+- `ONLY_REGION` (optional): if set, layers will only be published to this region, instead of _all_ regions (useful for testing).

-We also recommend you set the `ONLY_REGION` variable to publish Lambda layers only to this region.
-That can be set manually, or by creating a `.env` file:
+You can set those by creating a `.env` file:

 ```sh
 cp .env.example .env